 THE SOURCE FOR SCIENCE AND READING INSPIRATION

-The good news is that Halloween and science fit together like spiders and webs!
-I mean – learning about spiders, bats, and skeletons practically screams Halloween!
-(Imagine spooky haunted house scream here!)
-So, to save you a little time, I’ve put together a list of my favorite science picture books perfect for Halloween!
+The good news is that Halloween and science fit together like spiders and webs.
+I mean – learning about spiders, bats, and skeletons practically screams Halloween (Imagine a spooky haunted house scream here!)
+So, to save you a little time, I’ve put together a list of my favorite science picture books perfect for Halloween.
 Along with a description of each book, I’ve added a question to discuss that focuses on one of the crosscutting concepts that scientists use to understand and describe the world around us.

 BATS